Rumeal Robinson: Post-playing career, criminal activity and conviction

 On August 24, 2009, a federal grand jury in Des Moines indicted Robinson, his girlfriend Stephanie Hodge, and Williams for bank fraud, conspiracy to commit bank fraud, bank bribery, wire fraud and making false statements to a financial institution.
 Robinson surrendered to authorities on September 4.

 Soon after the arrest, his adoptive mother Helen Ford came forward and accused Robinson of swindling her out of her home.
-Unknown to Ford, Robinson had arranged to sell Ford's house to one of his business partners, Miami foreclosure specialist Rick Preston, for $250,000.
+Unbeknownst to Ford, Robinson had arranged to sell Ford's house to one of his business partners, Miami foreclosure specialist Rick Preston, for $250,000.
 Preston later sold the house to another business partner, Jorge Rodriguez, for $600,000.
 In turn, Rodriguez sold it to Stephen Hodge, the brother of Robinson's girlfriend at the time, for $1 million.
-The money was ostensibly intended to help build Harmony Cove, but was wasted on lavish spending and paying other debts.
-While Robinson initially tried to keep up the payments, the mortgage went unserviced for so long that a bank foreclosed on her house in 2007.
+The money was supposedly intended to help build Harmony Cove, but was wasted on lavish spending and paying down debts.
+While Robinson initially tried to stay current on the mortgage payment, it went unserviced for so long that a bank foreclosed on her house in 2007.
 In 2009, Ford was forced to move out of her home.
 By this time, Robinson had lost possession of his expensive condo in Aventura, and was living in a squalid, budget motel in North Miami Beach.
 Ford eventually got her home back in 2013.

-On September 8, 2010, Robinson was convicted on 11 counts of bank bribery, wire fraud, conspiracy to commit bank fraud and making false statements to a financial institution.
+On September 8, 2010, Robinson was convicted of 11 counts of bank bribery, wire fraud, conspiracy to commit bank fraud and making false statements to a financial institution.
 On January 7, 2011, federal judge Ronald E. Longstaff sentenced Robinson to 61/2 years (78 months) in prison.
 He was also ordered to pay $1,184,615 in restitution to Community State Bank and St. Paul Mercury Insurance.
 Robinson appealed his sentence in September 2011, claiming judge Longstaff had denied him a chance to change lawyers and had improperly taken his allocution statement into account at sentencing.
-A panel of the Eighth Circuit Court of Appeals upheld the sentence in December.
+A panel of the Eighth Circuit Court of Appeals rejected the arguments and upheld the sentence in December.

-In March, 2012, a federal judge ruled that US$369,000 of Robinson's pension fund could be seized to help cover restitution owed due to his sham business deal.
+In March, 2012, a federal judge ruled that US$369,000 of Robinson's pension fund could be seized to help cover restitution owed to cover his fraudulent business deals.

-Robinson served his sentence at various federal prisons in South Carolina, Louisiana and Florida.
-He was released on September 19, 2016 on five years' supervised release.
+Robinson served his sentence at federal prisons in South Carolina, Louisiana and Florida.
+He was released on September 19, 2016, on five years' supervised release.